ritika-b/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## `fulfillRandomness` Function

 `fulfillRandomness` is a special function defined within the `VRFConsumerBase` contract that our contract extends from.
 The coordinator sends the result of our generated randomness back to `fulfillRandomness`.
-We will implement some functionality here to deal with the result:
+You will implement some functionality here to deal with the result:

 1. Transform the result to a number between 1 and 20 inclusively.
 2. Assign the transformed value to the address in the `s_results` mapping variable.